markmiscavage/scarlet/docs/source/cms/tutorial.rst

 * instead of creating an admin.py file, you create a cms_bundles.py inside your app folder.
 * instead or registering the models using ModelAdmin class, you use Bundles class to embed views or other bundles (as sub_bundle);
-  this approach is really powerful because allows you to create very complex hierarchical structures.
+  this approach is really powerful because it allows you to create very complex hierarchical structures.
 The Bundles class already contains the basic CRUD functionality, that you can extend or replace if you want.

 IMPORTANT: At this moment the CMS works only with PostgreSQL database.
-This first version of the CSM does not support South migrations;
+This first version of the CMS does not support South migrations;
 we are planning to implement migrations as soon as they will be integrated into Django's core.